americocunhajr/mSINDy/README.md

 The framework is designed to bridge theoretical concepts and practical computational workflows, including scenarios involving noisy measurements, nonlinear oscillations, chaotic dynamics, and limited observational data.

 This repository accompanies the developments presented in:
-- *A. Cunha Jr, and C. A. Lampe.*, Data-driven Evolution Equations via Sparse Identification of Nonlinear Dynamics.
+- *A. Cunha Jr, C. A. Lampe, J. H. C. Gaspar-Elsas, and J. C. V. Fernandes*, Data-driven Evolution Equations via Sparse Identification of Nonlinear Dynamics.
 In: *Scientific Machine Learning for Predictive Modeling: Bridging Data-Driven and Physics-Based Approaches in Computational Science and Engineering*, edited by A. Cunha Jr, F. P. Santos, F. A. Rochinha, and A. L. G. A. Coutinho, Springer, 2026.

 ### Features
 - Sparse identification of governing equations from trajectory data